siddharthgarg-waterloo/instaMeet/README.md

 After meeting others, the users can choose to write a short sentence on their experiences.
 Overtime, these sentiment analysis will be cumulated to give overall insight on the mood of the user, and how it may have changed overtime.

-**Core Features** - Instantaneous meetup at an optimal location(using Google Engine), Feedback Sentiment Analysis and Tracking(for user and product managers to better develop the product)
+**Core Features** - Instantaneous meetup with other users, Optimal location/route, Feedback Sentiment Analysis and Tracking

 ## Video Demo